 Phase is used to detect loose joints on structures and bending or twisting due to weakness or resonance.
 To check for looseness, measure the vertical phase at each mechanical joint.
 When joints are loose, there will be a phase shift of approximately 180 degrees.
 The phase angle will not change across a tight joint.

 Shaft misalignment is easily verified with phase.
-Measure each bearing in the horizontal, vertical and axial directions.
+Measure each bearing in the horizontal, vertical, and axial directions.
 Record the values in a table or bubble.
 Compare the horizontal phase from bearing to bearing on each component and across the coupling.
 Repeat the comparison using vertical then axial data.
-Good alignment will show no substantial phase shift between bearings or across the coupling.
+A good alignment will show no substantial phase shift between bearings or across the coupling.

 Phase and magnitude were measured from permanently mounted X and Y displacement probes on a turbine generator.
 The values listed in the table were used in ODS software to animate a stick figure drawing of the high- and low-pressure turbine shafts and the generator shaft.
 The picture to the right of the table is a capture from the ODS animation showing the vibration pattern of each shaft and the relative motion between shafts at 3,600 cycles per minute (turning speed).